if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Base Highlighter is an abstract class that all other highlighters inherit and are required to implement the public methods.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.
+Provides a base that all highlighters can inherit from.

+**Script Usage:**
+  > This is an abstract class that is to be inherited to a concrete class that provides highlight functionality, therefore this script should not be directly used.

 ### Inspector Parameters

  * **Active:** Determines if this highlighter is the active highlighter for the object the component is attached to.
-Only 1 active highlighter can be applied to a game object.
+Only one active highlighter can be applied to a GameObject.
  * **Unhighlight On Disable:** Determines if the highlighted object should be unhighlighted when it is disabled.

 ### Class Methods